zhmu-100/Gateway/README.md

 # MAD Gateway Service

-A Kotlin/Ktor-based API Gateway for the MAD (Mobile Athletic Development) microservices architecture.
+A KTOR-based API Gateway for the MAD (Mobile Athletic Development) microservices architecture.
 This gateway serves as the entry point for mobile clients to communicate with the backend microservices.

 ## Architecture